PierreHao/Deep-Learning-ToolBox-CNN/README.md

 4. Pad size 28*28 to 32*32 with value 0

-5. Other minor changes which is not important
+5. Other minor changes which are not important

 @MASTERSTHESIS\{IMM2012-06284,